davi1985/mp3-dowloader/README.md

 6. User clicks to download
 7. File is automatically deleted after download

-## 🧹 Automatic Cleanup
+## Automatic Cleanup

 The `temp` folder is automatically cleaned:

-- ✅ When starting the server
+- When starting the server
-- ✅ When stopping the server (Ctrl+C)
+- When stopping the server (Ctrl+C)
-- ✅ After each successful download
+- After each successful download

-## 📝 License

-MIT